Quality work on the fringes

 There are two categories of fluid work:

 Our focus is the second group.
-But big buyers of this flexible labor benefit from one-sided monopsony scheduling systems.
-They will be slow to embrace a platform that empowers workers.
+But big buyers of this labor use one-sided monopsony scheduling systems.
+They tend to resist a platform that empowers workers.

 However, the biggest aggregated buyer of flexible labor in any region is government.
 Services like childcare, community health, Parks & Rec., street workers, school support staff, emergency response teams, and transportation deploy thousands of people at times of need.
-Putting that demand through a new platform dedicated to economic growth, data gathering, and an inclusive labor market, can kickstart activity that eventually entices the corporates.
+Channelling that demand through a local platform dedicated to economic growth, data gathering, and an inclusive labor market, can kickstart activity that then also entices corporates as workers prove reliability and skills.

 We suggest a scoping exercise as a first step for any region.
 Our manual outlines who should be consulted, what they should be asked, and how viability of launch can be modeled. → more